DimaSmaha/playwright-patterns/README.md

 playwright-patterns

-Playwright framework with different patterns POM, Page Factory, DTO, Facade
+Playwright framework with different patterns POM, Page Factory, DTO, Facade.
+With ability to run in parallel on Github Actions